More than 400 acres of groomed gardens and trails near the Blue Ridge Parkway

 Of special interest to many visitors is the Arboretum’s Bonsai Exhibition Garden, where more than 100 quality specimens are on display.
 The North Carolina Arboretum collection includes not only traditional Asian bonsai subjects such as Japanese maple and Chinese elm, but also plants native to the North Carolina mountains, such as American hornbeam and eastern white pine.

-The Arboretum’s Education Center houses a snack bar and art exhibit.
+The Arboretum’s Education Center houses a bistro and a nature discovery room.
 The Baker Exhibit Center houses a traveling exhibit, exhibit greenhouse, and gift shop.

 For hours and current fees, see NC Arboretum website for details.